Fantastic display and rotating bezel

 Samsung Galaxy Watch 3 review: Value and the competition

-The Samsung Galaxy Watch 3 is usually available on Amazon, Samsung, Best Buy, and other retailers starting at $399.99, but it appears to be on sale for $299.99 at most retailers.
+The Samsung Galaxy Watch 3 is usually available on Amazon, Samsung, Best Buy, and other retailers starting at $399.99, but it’s on sale for $249.99 at most retailers.
 LTE models are available from Verizon and AT&T starting at $449.99.

 Apple’s latest smartwatch, the Apple Watch Series 6, is the Galaxy Watch 3’s biggest competitor.
 Each device offers a similar feature set and comes in various sizes and connectivity options.
 The Galaxy Watch 3 is compatible with Android and iPhones, but you’ll get the best experience if you’re using a Samsung phone.
 The Apple Watch is only compatible with iOS.